In this section

 The Welsh Government wants to make sure Wales is an inclusive country in which people from all backgrounds are welcomed and there is zero tolerance of xenophobia, racism or bigotry.

 We work with local authorities, the police and third sector equality and inclusion organisations to ensure that cohesion takes root in all communities.
 We also fund regional community cohesion coordination teams who play a vital role in supporting this work across Wales.

 The EU referendum has created divisions in families, communities and society, which could take a generation to heal.
 In some cases it has led to increased tensions in communities.
-As we move closer to EU exit – with the additional uncertainty of no deal Brexit – these tensions could be further exacerbated.
+Around EU exit these tensions could be further exacerbated.